 3. Even though the provisional specification does not have claims, it creates a legal boundary of the invention concerning novelty and inventiveness, and the complete specification cannot be broader in scope compared to the provisional.
 Hence, the provisional specification also requires careful drafting.

 4. More than one provisional application can be combined to form a single complete specification – in case provisional specifications were filed in respect of cognate inventions or where one was a modification of another.

 Answer: Following are the steps involved in patent registration in India:

 – Patent office then publishes the complete patent specification ordinarily after eighteen months from the priority date.
-Optionally a request for early publication can be made whereby publication happens ordinarily within one month of such request.
+Optionally, a request for early publication can be made whereby publication happens ordinarily within one month of such request.

-– After considering replies to the first or subsequent examination reports and hearing notices if any, controller grants or rejects the patent application.
+– After considering replies to the first or subsequent examination reports and hearing notices if any, the controller grants or rejects the patent application.

 Below is a flowchart representation of the process: